mohamedehabpop/ETL-for-Ecom-Usnig-Python-Airflow/README.md

-# ETL-for-Ecom-Usnig-Python-&-Airflow
+# Automated ETL for Ecom Usnig Python & Airflow
-developed an ETL for an ecommerce using it's Hidden API and used Airflow to orchestrate the pipeline
+developed an Automated ETL for an ecommerce using it's Hidden API endpoint and used Airflow to orchestrate the pipeline